 The apostle Paul, who was taught personally by our Savior, gave us instructions about the uses of our bodies (which, of course, includes our organs) in our service to God.
 In the 12th chapter of Romans Paul says the following.

-Jesus also gave us this definition of love:
+Jesus also gave us the following definition of love.

-The donation of the organs of the body so that others might live would, in my humble opinion, be the donation of one's "life" (the organs must still be alive when donated) to his "friends".
+The donation of a critical part of the body so that others might live would, in my humble opinion, be the donation of one's "life" (the organs must still be alive when donated) to his "friends."
 For instance, some people donate one kidney to siblings or parents where the tissue match is so close.
 My research has found no other types of instruction for the disposition of the bodies of those who die.

 The argument some give that we should leave this world with the same body we came with is specious.
 Within a year after death, the body, except for the bones, is completely decomposed and nothing remains but the "dust" from which it was formed in the first place.